 Let’s take augmented reality 2.0 for example.
 It’s introducing SLAM or Simultaneous Localization and Mapping.
 This technology was originally developed for robotics, including the first Mars rover.
 SLAM allows for the development of a map while simultaneously tracking one’s position inside it.
 Although the whole process is possible under AR 1.0, newer devices have extra processing power including so-called MVUs to aid in processing.
 In order it to work, a “messy” room is better than a clean room, as stated by Ralph Barbagallo on Virtual Reality Developers Conference 2016.

-On the other hand, we have virtual reality sets that are increasingly defined with must-have mentality, with must-have being ‘nothing at all’.
+On the other hand, we have virtual reality sets that are increasingly defined with the must-have mentality, with must-have being ‘nothing at all’.
 We’re talking stand-alone headsets with no connection to a video game console, PC, smartphone or any other device that support VR.
 No wonder companies want to free users from cables – the VR industry will be worth $38 billion by 2026.

 Imagine running a fashion store with a VR 2.0 fitting room.
-Sure, AR applications already let you try clothes and shoes but what about a virtual room with the furniture of your choosing where you can fit in with the crowd and mingle?
+Sure, AR applications already let you try clothes and shoes but what about a virtual room with the furniture of your choice where you can fit in with the crowd and mingle?
 A situation that the client defines for himself.
 A situation, not only pieces of clothing.
 An experience, not only shopping.

 Imagine an automotive industry company that needs digital transformation in order to compete on a market.
 VR 2.0 lets managers design the entire facility complex in order to spot challenges, train personnel to get familiar with new equipment without the risk of breaking anything, repurpose old buildings to house new machinery and try in a safe, virtual environment how it will all work.